Wild8ill/Waluigi/README.md

 Want to have a go?
 -----

-At the present moment in time, WaluigiBot is only running for a select group of people, however I plan to open it up in the future.
-For updates on that however, you can initiate a conversation with the bot [here](https://t.me/WaluigiBot)

-Don't want to wait??
+WaluigiBot is up and running!
+Head on over to [Telegram](https://t.me/WaluigiBot) and type /start and wait for the deals to roll in!

+Want to create your own version?
 -----
-You can cr
-eate your own spinoff of this bot.
+You can create your own spinoff of this bot.
 All you'll need to get started are a [Twitter API key](https://developer.twitter.com/), a [Telegram bot of your own](https://telegram.org/blog/bot-revolution), and a bit of common sense.
 Oh, and these dependencies.

 Dependencies
 -----